egnomerator/TddWithAi/README.md

 ## SCREENSHOTS - these document the entire process from the first chat prompt forward

+- screenshots located in a screenshots directory under "tdd-with-ai-experience-takeaways"

 ## OVERAL IMPRESSION

 It was almost like a paired programming session with a highly competent, knowledgeable partner--almost. and this was mind-blowing to me.